 These things are here to pass and make you learn and grow.
 But you can only grow if you focus on the now and take things one step at a time.

-This is especially true in this crazy pre Christmas season we are in now.
-So take a step back and enjoy the true meaning of Christmas: spreading love and joy – for yourself and for others.
+This is especially true in this crazy pre-Christmas season we are in now.
+So take it slow and enjoy the true meaning of Christmas: spreading love and joy – for yourself and for others.